qweeah/distribution/docs/extensions.md

 ```
 type ExtendedStorage interface {
-	// GetManifestHandlers returns the list of manifest handlers that handle custom manifest formats supported by the extensions.
+	// GetManifestHandlers returns the list of manifest handlers that handle custom manifest formats supported by the extension
 	GetManifestHandlers(
 		repo Repository,
 		blobStore BlobStore) []ManifestHandler
-    // GetGarbageCollectHandlers returns the list of GC handlers that handle custom garbage collection behavior for the extensions
+    // GetGarbageCollectHandler returns the GCExtensionHandler that handles custom garbage collection behavior for the extension.
-	GetGarbageCollectionHandlers() []GCExtensionHandler
+	GetGarbageCollectionHandler() GCExtensionHandler
 }
 ```